openstack/cliff/doc/source/contributors/index.rst

 Pull requests submitted through GitHub will be ignored.

-Bugs should be filed under the `Launchpad project`_.
+Bugs should be filed under the `Storyboard project`_.

 .. note::